Concepts¶

 State-Driven Rendering¶

-Rezi follows a unidirectional data flow:
+Rezi follows a strict unidirectional data flow:

 State Updates¶